GokuMohandas/casual-digressions/notes/GAN.md

 ![algo](images/GAN/algo.png)

-- NOTE: ASCEND stochastic gradient for D and DESCENT stochastic gradient for G.
+- NOTE: ASCEND (maximize) stochastic gradient for D and DESCEND (minimize) stochastic gradient for G.

 - The optimal value for D is 1/2, which means it can't distinguish between X and G(z).